bretth18/scrobble/README.md

 A macOS menu bar application that scrobbles music via the system player to Last.fm.

-## Features
+## Info

-- Scrobble from Apple Music
-- View Friends' activity
-- Native macOS UI using SwiftUI
+Scrobble was created from a desire to create a reliable, minimal scrobbler for macOS.
+Before macOS Tahoe, audio track metadata from Apple Music was available via AppleScript calls.
+This application now utilizes a workaround to access the private `MediaRemote.framework` to access the current track information.

 ## Development